Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 * [light.css](/src/main/resources/com/dansoftware/boomega/gui/theme/light.css) - the light-theme styles.
 Used by [`LightTheme`](/src/main/java/com/dansoftware/boomega/gui/theme/LightTheme.kt)
 * [dark.css](/src/main/resources/com/dansoftware/boomega/gui/theme/dark.css) - the dark-theme styles.
 Used by [`DarkTheme`](/src/main/java/com/dansoftware/boomega/gui/theme/DarkTheme.kt)

-Note that these stylesheets are partial, because these internal themes use [JMetro JavaFX Theme](https://pixelduke.com/java-javafx-theme-jmetro/) as a basis.
+Note that these stylesheets are partial, because these internal themes use the [JMetro JavaFX Theme](https://pixelduke.com/java-javafx-theme-jmetro/) as a basis.
 So if you write your stylesheets from scratch you may have to work more.

 ### The `Theme` class